 To this end, we foster inclusivity and diversity through our academic, social, and spiritual practices.
 At the core of our intention is the deliberate encouragement of conversation across the lines of difference; attention to offering access to all aspects of our common life; consistent sensitivity to the uniqueness of each person’s background; and particular attentiveness to our words in speech, writing, prayer, and praise.

 We value the worth and dignity of every member of the Divinity School community, as we build an environment where inclusivity and diversity are central and consistently affirmed.

 Adopted by the Yale Divinity School faculty, May 6, 2010.

 Accreditation and Educational Effectiveness

 Students meet with success in a wide range of pursuits following graduation.
-Each class is surveyed six months past graduation, with a ninety-six percent response rate overall.
-Over the past ten years, on average, sixty percent of graduates were employed, primarily in ministry, higher education, K–12 schools, and the nonprofit sector; twenty-eight percent pursued further education; three percent were seeking employment; and five percent were unemployed but not seeking employment.
+Each class is surveyed six months past graduation, with a ninety-eight percent response rate overall.
+Over the past five years, on average, sixty-nine percent of responding graduates were employed, primarily in ministry, higher education, and K–12 schools; twenty-six percent pursued further education; one percent were seeking employment; and four percent were unemployed but not seeking employment.